sastofficial/sastofficial.github.io/pages/albums.md

 188. Kendrick Lamar - Black Panther the Album Music From and Inspired By - July 18th 2024
 189. SiIvaGunner - ULTIMATE QUALITY ACHIEVED - July 19th 2024
 190. Daft Punk, Ghoulie - Alive 2021: Epilogue - July 19th 2024
+191. Have a Nice Life - Deathconsciousness - July 20th 2024

 I have also lisented to Breakcorist00 - Liminal Room but Discogs deleted it from their database so idk when i listened to it.
 I have also listened to Daft Punk - Discovery by watching Interstella 5555.